Skip to content

 Resolution

-First, turn on DNS hostnames and DNS resolution in the DNS support attributes for the VPC where you want to create an inbound endpoint.
+1. Turn on DNS hostnames and resolution in the DNS support attributes for the Amazon VPC that you plan to create an inbound endpoint for.

-Then, associate the applicable private hosted zone with that VPC.
+2. Associate the private hosted zone with the Amazon VPC.

-If the private hosted zone and the VPC are in the same account, then complete the following steps:
+If the private hosted zone and Amazon VPC belong to the same AWS account, then complete the following steps:

-Confirm that your on-premises DNS server sends only recursive queries.
-Route 53 inbound resolver doesn’t support iterative queries.
+2. Confirm that the on-premises DNS server sends only recursive queries.

-Confirm that the route table that's associated with the subnets where you created the inbound endpoint resolver includes a route to the on-premises network.
+3. Confirm that the route table associated with the subnet where you plan to create the inbound endpoint includes a route to the on-premises network.

-- Any security group that's associated with the inbound must allow traffic on TCP and UDP port 53 from your on-premises DNS server IP address.
+5. Configure the security group for the inbound endpoint to allow TCP and UDP traffic on port 53 from the on-premises DNS server IP address.

-If you have a firewall between the on-premises network and AWS, then the firewall must permit certain traffic.
-Make sure that it allows traffic on TCP and UDP port 53 for your on-premises DNS server IP addresses.
+6. If a firewall exists between the on-premises network and AWS, then allow TCP and UDP traffic on port 53 for the DNS server IP addresses.

-You must also establish connectivity to the inbound resolver endpoint IP addresses over the AWS Direct Connect connection.
+7. Make sure connectivity to the inbound endpoint IP addresses is through AWS Direct Connect or VPN.

 1. Open the Route 53 console.